Spherical inspirals of spinning bodies into Kerr black holes: GW fluxes

-where ${}_{-2}S_{lm}^{a\omega_{mk}}(\theta)$ is the spin-weighted spheroidal harmonic.
 An important property of the linearized motion is that the fluxes are independent of the orthogonal component $\chi_\perp$.
-This stems from the fact that only the $j = \pm 1$ amplitudes depend on $\chi_\perp$ and, since they behave as $\order{s}$, they do not have to be included in the fluxes.
+This stems from the fact that only the $j = \pm 1$ amplitudes depend on $\chi_\perp$ and, since they behave as $\order{s}$, they do not have to be included in the fluxes \textbf{(see Sec. \ref{sec:flux_derivatives})}.
 Our calculations therefore hold for any configuration of the secondary spin.